Sensitivity Approximation by the Peano-Baker Series: Numerical results

-\section{Numerical Results}
+\section{Numerical results}

-In this section we complement the theoretical analysis in Sections \ref{sec:genSolution}-\ref{sec:errEst} with numerical experiments, illustrating the performance of the proposed method in a number of examples.
-We first describe the implementation of the PBS algorithm, along with some modifications and an additional algorithm associated with Corollary \ref{cor:Sequi}, followed by a brief discussion of how the results are evaluated.
-We then present the results for numerical experiments in four examples: two biological models, referred to as PKA and CaMKII, a random linear system and a dynamical system describing a Chua circuit.
+In this section we complement the theoretical analysis in Sections~\ref{sec:genSolution}-\ref{sec:proofErrEst} with numerical experiments, illustrating the performance of the proposed sensitivity approximation methods in a number of examples.
+First, in Section~\ref{subsec:implementation} we describe some implementation details of the PBSR and Exp algorithms, first presented in Section~\ref{sec:stability}.
+Next, in Section \ref{sec:experiments} we outline how the accuracy of the different methods is evaluated and show numerical results for four examples: two biological models, referred to as PKA and CaMKII, a random linear system, and a model with a limit cycle (the Chua's circuit model).
+The GitHub repository associated with this paper\footnote{\url{https://github.com/federicamilinanni/JuliaSensitivityApproximation}} presents more implementation details; another repository\footnote{\url{https://github.com/a-kramer/CSensApprox}} contains an alternative implementation in C of the methods described in this manuscript and sets up more examples.